“Tell me, why did you leave your last job?”

 At the end of the day, it takes two to tango.
 Even if the conflict was entirely someone else’s fault, all the interviewer will come away with is that other people had conflicts with you.
 They don’t want to know about what problems you had in the past (and what kind of problems you might cause at their own company), they want to know about what positives you can bring to their company going forward.

-Finally, it’s important to note that “bad” answers are bad because of their delivery.
-Wanting to make more money isn’t a bad reason to leave your job, but it’s terrible if you deliver it exactly like that – “I wanted to make more.”
+Finally, it’s important to note that “bad” answers are also bad because of their delivery.
+Wanting to make more money isn’t a bad reason to leave your job, but it’s terrible if you deliver it exactly like that – “I wanted to make more money.”

 Good Reasons For Leaving Your Job [15+ Examples]